WDYT: History

 The power increase was approved in March 2007.
 At that time the station announced plans to affiliate with ABC Radio and to add comedian Dennis Miller in the late morning.
 Also, Bill O'Reilly would replace Fontana's early afternoon show.
 TV advertising soon followed, even though the station's signal increase was not expected to be complete until July.
 First, the station increased to 6250 watts during the day.
 WDYT began broadcasting at 25,000 watts during the day in September.
 Also in September, Luke found out she would no longer be a host of the morning show.

 On July 18, 2008, general manager Deanna Greco said the morning show was being dropped temporarily for a syndicated show until advertising revenues improved.
 Robinson had been off the air since May 2008 due to treatment for squamous cell carcinoma, but he hoped to return.

 On August 4, 2008, the new morning lineup debuted with a move of the Danny Fontana Show from afternoons to mornings to create THINK Mornings with Danny Fontana.
-Molly Carroll was retained from the former morning show and has joined Bo Thompson to create "AM 1220 with Molly and Bo" from 9a-10a.
+Molly Carroll was retained from the former morning show and has joined Bo Thompson to create "AM 1220 with Molly and Bo" from 9 to 10 a.m.
 There were other changes in the programming lineup as well, extending many current national syndicated shows to their full live time slot.

 Despite adding such hosts as Bill O'Reilly and Sean Hannity, WDYT ranked no. 21 in the ratings, and on January 26, the station told the FCC it would stop broadcasting.
 CRN would continue to hold the license for 30 days, and its agreement with the FCC could be extended later for a year.
 Fontana blamed the poor economy, which caused advertising to decline, and said the station might return with a new format, or it could even be sold.

 The station signed back on (in testing mode) with a Spanish format in August 2009.
-In November 2009, it was reported that High Point, North Carolina-based Iglesia Nueva Vida, a religious broadcaster, was buying WDYT for $425,000 with plans for a Spanish format.
+In November 2009, it was reported that High Point, North Carolina–based Iglesia Nueva Vida, a religious broadcaster, was buying WDYT for $425,000 with plans for a Spanish format.

-In December 2020, WDYT began simulcasting the Mainstream urban format heard on WGIV and its translators, branded as "Streetz 103.3 & 100.5".
+In December 2020, WDYT began simulcasting the Mainstream Urban format heard on WGIV and its translators, branded as "Streetz 103.3 & 100.5".

+In 2023, it returned to its previous Spanish language Christian radio programming.